 The finals are the stage that comes after the qualification process and are widely regarded as the World Cup ‘proper’.
 This is the time when the 211 eligible nations that can qualify have been whittled down to just 32.
 The majority of these will qualify for the event on merit, but there are a couple of exceptions, of which we speak about later in this article within the ‘Qualifying section’.

-The current structure of the finals has been in place since 1998 and with it the 32 teams are split up into groups of 4.
-Within each of the 8 groups there will be one team within that group that will be seeded.
+The current structure of the finals has been in place since 1998 and with it the 32 teams are split up into groups of four.
+Within each of the eight groups the teams are seeded one, two three and four.
 The seeds are based on an algorithm depending on records in previous World Cups and also the FIFA World Rankings system.
 The top seven seeds from this system means that they cannot play each other within the group stages.
-It’s worth noting that the hosts are also classed as a seeded team, often being drawn in the Group A as the first team.
+It’s worth noting that the hosts are also classed as a first seed team, often being drawn in the Group A as the first team.

-The remaining 24 teams are then distributed between each group.
-But, again, this isn’t just a random process and whilst teams aren’t seeded, they are often encouraged to be kept apart based on world rankings and geographical locations.
-The change in 1998 was to make sure that not more that 2 teams from each geographical location or FIFA constituency were drawn in the same group where possible.
-The table below shows how teams were grouped in the draws for the last three World Cup Finals.
+The remaining 24 teams are then distributed between each group, with a second, third and fourth seed within each pool.
+The change in 1998 was to make sure that not more that two teams from each geographical location or FIFA constituency were drawn in the same group where possible.
+The exception to this is the UEFA teams though there can be no more than two teams from UEFA in each group.
+The table below shows how teams were seeded in the draws for the last four World Cup Finals.